theankitbansal/TCS_Ninja_Interview_Questions/README.md

 Network Access Layer: The protocols available in this layer enable the physical transport of data while keeping an eye out for hardware addressing.

 ![image](https://user-images.githubusercontent.com/81725794/183565393-37bfb61b-4ce0-41b7-ae6a-0cd265525f50.png)

+16. What is cloud computing?

+The term "cloud computing" refers to the storage and access of data and computing services via the internet.
+It does not save any information on your computer.
+It refers to the on-demand availability of computer services such as servers, data storage, networking, and databases.
+The primary goal of cloud computing is to provide numerous users with access to data centers.
+Users can also gain access to data stored on a distant server.

+Cloud computing reduces the user's hardware and software requirements.
+The only program that the user needs to be able to operate is the cloud computing platforms interface software, which can be as simple as a Web browser, and the Cloud network handles the rest.
+We have all encountered cloud computing at some point in our lives; some of the major cloud services we have used or continue to use include mail services such as Gmail, Hotmail, and yahoo, among others.

+Example: AWS, Azure, Google.

+17. What is Machine Learning?

+Machine Learning is a collection of computer algorithms that can learn from examples and improve themselves without being explicitly programmed by a person.
+Machine learning is an artificial intelligence component that integrates data with statistical methods to predict an output that can be utilized to produce actionable insights.
+A common machine learning challenge is to make a recommendation.
+For individuals who have a Netflix account, all movie or series recommendations are based on the user's past data.
+Unsupervised learning is being used by tech companies to improve the customer experience by personalizing recommendations.

+Machine learning is also utilized for tasks such as fraud detection, predictive maintenance, portfolio optimization, task automation, and so on.

+TCS Ninja Coding Questions

+18. Write a Program to print the Half Pyramid Number Pattern?
+Pattern:

+1
+22
+333
+4444
+55555
+Code:

+class PyramidPattern{
+   public static void main(String[] args) {
+       //to control how many rows we have to print int noOfRows=5;
+       for(int num=1;num<=noOfRows;++num){
+           for(int j=1;j<=num;++j){
+               System.out.print(num);
+           }
+           System.out.println();
+       }
+   }
+}

+We have used nested loops to print the pattern.
+The outer loop is used to control the no of rows we want to print and what number will be printed on each row.
+An inner loop is used to control the number of types that number will be printed.

+Time Complexity: O(n^2)
+Space Complexity: O(1)

+19. Write a program to print the left triangle start pattern?

+          *
+        * *
+      * * *
+    * * * *
+  * * * * *

+Code:

+public class LeftTrianglePattern
+{
+public static void main(String[] args) {
+ int i=0,noOfRows=5,j;
+       for(; i<noOfRows; i++)
+       {
+           //Inner loop1
+           for(j=2*(noOfRows-i); j>=0; j--)
+           {
+               System.out.print(" ");
+           }
+           //Inner loop2
+           for(j=0; j<=i; j++)
+           {
+               System.out.print("* ");
+           }
+           System.out.println();
+       }
+}
+}
+An outer loop will run to control the number of rows to print.
+Inner loop1 will control the number of spaces before the pattern in each row.
+Inner loop2 will print the * in each row after the space.

+Time Complexity: O(n^2)
+Space Complexity: O(1)

+20. Write a program to check if a number is prime or not?

+A number is said to be the prime number if it is divisible by itself or 1.
+If the number is divisible by any other number then it is not a prime number.